geological-survey-of-queensland/borehole-database/README.md

  5. The register levereages schema-on-read instead of schema-on-write to be able to store all borehole data variations.

 ### What the borehole register is not
 The register is not a borehole data management system.
-There are multiple commercial systems that meet this need.
+There are multiple commercial systems that meet the extended data requirements of specific industries.

 ## Derivation
 The borehole register is derived from the following standards: